ekene966/bootcamp-2020.1/README.md

         > If you created your fork a while ago be sure to pull upstream changes into your local repository.
         Create a new branch to work on!
 Branch from master.
     - Push your branch to your fork on Github, the remote origin.
-      - stage changes for push:
+      - stage changes for Push:

         `git add .`